Data Risk Management: Framework, Assessment & Strategies

 Simple IP-based rate limiting won’t work when attackers can rotate through proxy networks.
 You need behavioral signals to identify automated attacks.

 These platforms detect compromised credentials before attackers can exploit them.
-They monitor dark web sources and infostealer channels to identify exposed passwords.
+They monitor dark web sources and stealer logs to identify exposed passwords.
+If you’re building an ATO defense from scratch, start here.

-Overview: API-first credential intelligence platform with comprehensive dark web monitoring
+Overview: API-first credential intelligence platform with deep dark web monitoring

-Breachsense provides real-time monitoring of infostealer logs, dark web marketplaces, and third-party breaches.
-The platform detects compromised credentials as they appear on criminal channels, enabling proactive password resets before exploitation.
+Breachsense provides real-time monitoring of stealer logs and dark web marketplaces.
+It also tracks third-party breaches that expose your credentials.
+It detects compromised passwords as they appear on criminal channels, so you can force resets before they’re exploited.

 Strengths: